ojadeyemi/northscore-mcp/docs/guides.md

 # Guides

-This document provides guides for using and maintaining the NorthScore MCP server.
+This document provides guides for using and maintaining the Northscore MCP server.

 ## Optimize Metadata